rashikaranpuria/My-Android-Apps/README.md

 ## Project 1: Popular movie app

 #### App helps users discover, most popular and top rated movies.
 User can also add movie to favorites and check out favorite movies.
-Read about movie, overview, realease date, ratings and watch trailers and read reviews.
+Read about movie, overview, release date, ratings and watch trailers and read reviews.

 ### Screenshots